yeekom/VoRalra/README.md

 # To do list
 - [ ] Making a setting page so you can disable features you dont want.
+- [ ] Making the region seacher able to search more servers without making it get more rate limits.

 # Known incompatibilies
 <details>